edchelstephens/docker-for-web-developers/NOTES.md

 Where:
 -w command says, that in the running container, run the node command npm start at the container /src folder which is an alias for the current working directory.

+# Removing volumes

+`docker rm -v lastContainer`

+NOTE:
+- You only need the `-v` when you want to delete the docker managed volumes, that is, volumes that docker automatically mounted on the docker host, something we did not set ourselves like:

+`docker run -p <external_port>:<internal_container_port> -v $(pwd):/src -w "/src" node npm start`